Video Action systems

 as it was designed to make money.
 The latter didn't sell as well as the

-former because of its high retail price of almost $500 (the circuit board
+former because of its high retail price (the circuit board

 games reached homes: Magnavox Odyssey 100 and 200,